alcyhk/gisc/README.md

 0b1110,1111,15
 0b1111,0000,0
 ```
-Meaning: Qfe iterates from 0 to 15
+Explain: Qfe iterates from 0 to 15